rjsalvadorr/portfolio-v3/music/README.md

 ---

 My main musical weapons are the classical guitar and bass guitar.
-Over time, I've also found myself dabbling with instruments like the violin, piano, and cello.
+Over time, I've also dabbled with instruments like the violin, piano, and cello.

-Thanks to my music obsessions, I really really want to build a JS auto-composer.
+After listening to flamenco music for years, I'm now learning flamenco guitar.